• Skip to primary navigation

 • 1 tablespoon chopped fresh dill

-• 4 very thin slices of lemon (each cut into 8 tiny triangles (whatever you change about this recipe make sure you don't leave out the lemon slices.
-They're the best part!))
+• 4 very thin slices of lemon (each cut into 8 tiny triangles – see notes)

 The lemony dressing